riscv-non-isa/riscv-arch-test/README.md

 ## Engineering practice

 - Documentation uses the structured text format _AsciiDoc_.
-Usage is fairly self evident, there is a comprehensive information on the format on the [AsciiDoc website](http://www.methods.co.nz/asciidoc/) and on the tooling on the [AsciiDoctor website](https://asciidoctor.org/).
-You may find this [cheat sheet](https://asciidoctor.org/docs/asciidoc-syntax-quick-reference/) helpful.
+See the `doc` directory `README.md` for more details.

 - Some directories use `ChangeLog` files to track changes in the code and documentation.
 Please honor these, keeping them up to date and including the ChangeLog entry in the _git_ commit message.